Swedish realism

 Swedish realism is the period in Swedish literature that encompassed the last two decades of the 19th century.
 It is generally considered to have ended in the 1910s but the exact year is a matter of debate.

+Novelists

 August Strindberg

-August Strindberg (1849-1912) was a writer world-famous for his dramas and prose, noted for his exceptional talent and complex intellect.
+August Strindberg (1849–1912) was a writer world-famous for his dramas and prose, noted for his exceptional talent and complex intellect.
 In 1879 he published The Red Room (Röda Rummet), which brought him immediate fame.
 The Red Room was a satirical novel that relentlessly attacked the political, the academic, the philosophical and the religious worlds.